jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 * [Query Routing: A kdb+ framework for a scalable, load balanced system](https://code.kx.com/v2/wp/query-routing/)

 # Technical Analysis
 Technical analysis is the process of identifying trading opportunities based on past price movements using different stock charts.
 Trend/technical traders use a combination of patterns and indicators from price charts to help them make financial decisions.
 Investors analyse price charts to develop theories about what direction the market is likely to move.
 Commonly used in technical analysis tools are the Candlestick chart,Moving Average Convergence Divergence and Relative Strength Index.
-These tools are created using q/kdb's in-built functions such as sma/ema/min/max/avg.
+These tools are created using q/kdb's in-built functions such as mavg/ema/min/max/avg.
 The tools discussed don't predict future prices but provide the investor information to determine their next move.
-The indicators create buy and sell signals using moving averages,prices,volume, days since previous high or low.
+The indicators create buy and sell signals using moving averages, prices, volume, days since previous high or low.
 The investor can then make his financial decision based on the signals created.

 ## Pattern Recognition
 The candlestick chart is used for describing price movements in a particular security.
 The chart illustrates the open/high/low/close of a security and is used by traders to identify patterns based on past movements.